oneapi-src/oneAPI-samples/AI-and-Analytics/End-to-end-Workloads/LanguageIdentification/README.md

    | `seed`              | The seed value, which should be set to a different value for subsequent runs.
 Defaults to 1987.
    | `out_n_neurons`     | Must be equal to the number of languages of interest.
    | `number_of_epochs`  | Default is **10**.
 Adjust as needed.
    | `batch_size`        | In the trainloader_options, decrease this value if your CPU or GPU runs out of memory while running the training script.
+If you see a "Killed" error message, then the training script has run out of memory.

 2. Run the script to train the model.
    ```